What is a Breast Reduction?

 - Poor posture

 This technique is most appropriate for patients who have breasts that require minimal correction.
-Two concentric incisions are placed around the areolas, and a donut-shaped portion of tissue is removed.
+Two concentric incisions are made around the areolas, and a donut-shaped portion of tissue is removed.
 The remaining skin is sutured to the edges of the areolas, resulting in firmer, more proportionate breasts.

 This technique is beneficial for women who have breasts that require significant correction.
 Incisions are placed around the areolas, down the lower breast, and along the inframammary fold, resulting in an anchor-shaped incision.
 Excess tissue is removed, and the skin of the breasts is tightened.
 Dr. Mendieta prefers the pedicle method, which helps preserve circulation to the nipple-areolar complex.

-Recovery from breast reduction surgery can last up to 6 weeks.
+Recovery from breast reduction surgery can last up to six weeks.
 It is important to sleep in an elevated position for maximum comfort and faster healing.
 Patients may experience bruising and swelling following breast reduction surgery, but these side effects will resolve within a few weeks.
 Dr. Mendieta will prescribe pain medication to help manage any discomfort.

-It is recommended to refrain from exercising for at least three to four weeks, but patients are encouraged to take short, leisurely walks as soon as they can to promote circulation and minimize swelling.
+It is recommended to refrain from exercising for at least three to four weeks, but patients are encouraged to take short, leisurely walks as soon as possible to promote circulation and minimize swelling.
 Depending on how extensive the procedure is, physical activity may be limited for as long as 10 weeks.

 How much does breast reduction surgery cost?

 The price of breast reduction surgery depends on many factors, including the extent of correction required, geographical location, surgical techniques used, surgical fees, and anesthesia fees.
 An accurate cost estimate of your personalized procedure will be calculated during your initial consultation.
+Additional treatments, such as a breast lift, will also affect costs.

 Experiencing complications before or after breast reduction surgery is rare.
 However, the risks of any surgical procedure may include: